AfroLabsInc/marascan-contract/README.md

 # MaraScan Contract
-This contract was written in purpose of a Hackathon.
-Security issues may not be analyzed correctly, use cautiosly
+This contract was written in purpose of a Hackathon. use cautiosly

 ## Concepts of the MaraScan Contract?
 - It is an upgradeable UUPS contract
 - Accepts USDC (central cuurency) Token from donor and disbures equally to beneficiaries
-- Accepts ETH from donor, swaps Exact ETH to USDC and disbures equally to beneficiaries
+- Accepts MATIC from donor, swaps Exact MATIC to USDC and disbures equally to beneficiaries
 - Accepts anyother approved tokens and swap Exact Token to USDC and disbures equally to beneficiaries

 ### Disburesement